aennaki-bs/DMBApp/NetworkSecurity.md

-I'll analyze the DocuVerse codebase to provide you with detailed information about the network security implementation, focusing on HTTPS enforcement, CORS policy configuration, API rate limiting, and security headers.
+I'll analyze the DMV codebase to provide you with detailed information about the network security implementation, focusing on HTTPS enforcement, CORS policy configuration, API rate limiting, and security headers.
 Search files...
 Search files...
 Search files...